sauprankul/obd2_data_analyzer/README.md

 - **Split Window Mode**: View menu → Detach sidebar to separate window (useful for dual monitors)
 - **Persistence**: Window size, position, and splitter ratio saved between sessions

+### Saved Views

+Save and restore complete analysis sessions:

+- **Save View**: File → Save View (Ctrl+S) to save current state with a name
+- **Home Screen**: Saved views appear on the right side of the home screen
+- **Double-click**: Open a saved view to restore the session
+- **Auto-prompt**: When closing or opening new files, you'll be prompted to save

+**What's saved in a view:**
+- CSV file paths (with relocation dialog if files move)
+- Import colors and time offsets
+- Math channels and filters
+- Channel visibility settings
+- Time range and zoom level
+- Split window mode state

+**Storage location:** `Documents/OBD2Analyzer/views/`

 ## Data Format

 The tool expects semicolon-delimited CSV files with these columns: